 - Why small actions are responsible for huge effects.

-- Why the world is going to chaos.
+- Why the world is going into chaos.

 - What the fractal structure of the universe is.